The Spirit of Polonia

-The Spirit of Polonia, also known as Solidarity, by Edmund Lewandowski is a sculpture commissioned as part of the fifteenth anniversary of Polanki, the Polish Women's Cultural Club of Milwaukee.
-Sculpted in 1969, this piece is placed on the South side of the Milwaukee County Courthouse located at 901 North 9th Street in Milwaukee's downtown.
+The Spirit of Polonia, also known as Solidarity, by Edmund Lewandowski, is a sculpture commissioned as part of the fifteenth anniversary of Polanki, the Polish Women's Cultural Club of Milwaukee.
+Sculpted in 1969, this piece is placed on the south side of the Milwaukee County Courthouse located at 901 North 9th Street in Milwaukee's downtown.

-Description
+About

+The Spirit of Polonia, which is also known as Solidarity, was commissioned in 1968 and was created in Clas Park, across the street from the courthouse.
+In 1979, the sculpture was moved to the area in front of the courthouse.

 This nine foot, five inch stainless steel sculpture has three rings meaning harmony, unity and infinity.
-While the brass sphere represents earth.
-Each ring is a different size having one inside the other, therefore having each one get smaller, then the "globe" is the smallest.
-These sculpture is surrounded by a sixteen-foot, five inch concrete pool.
-Both are in front of the Milwaukee County Courthouse.
+The brass sphere represents earth.
+Each ring is a different size, with one inside the other, with the "globe" being the smallest.
+The sculpture is surrounded by a sixteen-foot, five inch concrete pool.

-Information

-Edmund Lewandowski was a Polish American and went to Layton School of Art.
-He has created multiple outside sculptures, pursued painting, and commissioned multiple advertising ads.
-The Spirit of Polonia, which is also known as Solidarity was commissioned in 1968 and was created in Clas Park (across the street from The Milwaukee County Courthouse).
-In 1979 the sculpture was moved to in front of the Courthouse.
+Edmund Lewandowski was a Polish American who went to Layton School of Art.
+He has created sculptures, pursued painting, and commissioned advertising ads.